content-services/content-sources-backend/mk/README.md

 ## Contributing

-Do you have a rule or some set of rules that could be useful here? please do not hesitate to contribute to add and review them together.
+Do you have a rule or some set of rules that could be useful here?
+Do not hesitate to contribute and review them together.
 It does not matter how big is the rule, "big things are built of huge small changes".